cloudengio/go.pkgs/file/README.md

 	// OpenCtx is like fs.Open but with a context.
 	OpenCtx(ctx context.Context, name string) (fs.File, error)

+	// Readlink returns the contents of a symbolic link.
+	Readlink(ctx context.Context, path string) (string, error)

+	// Stat will follow symlinks/redirects/aliases.
+	Stat(ctx context.Context, path string) (Info, error)

+	// Lstat will not follow symlinks/redirects/aliases.
+	Lstat(ctx context.Context, path string) (Info, error)

+	// Join is like filepath.Join for the filesystem supported by this filesystem.
+	Join(components ...string) string

+	// Base is like filepath.Base for the filesystem supported by this filesystem.
+	Base(path string) string

+	// IsPermissionError returns true if the specified error, as returned
+	// by the filesystem's implementation, is a result of a permissions error.
+	IsPermissionError(err error) bool

+	// IsNotExist returns true if the specified error, as returned by the
+	// filesystem's implementation, is a result of the object not existing.
+	IsNotExist(err error) bool

+	// XAttr returns extended attributes for the specified file.Info
+	// and file.
+	XAttr(ctx context.Context, path string, fi Info) (XAttr, error)

+	// SysXAttr returns a representation of the extended attributes using the
+	// native data type of the underlying file system.
+If existing is
+	// non-nil and is of that file-system specific type the contents of
+	// XAttr are merged into it.
+	SysXAttr(existing any, merge XAttr) any
 }
 ```
 FS extends fs.FS with Scheme and OpenCtx.